pansettykarthik/DES-RSA-encryption/README.md

 # DES and RSA encryption
-Implementations of DES and RSA Encryption in Python Course Project for the Course Introduction to Applied Cryptography (CS 428)
+Implementations of DES and RSA Encryption in Python.
+Course Project for the Course Introduction to Applied Cryptography (CS 428).

 ## DES Encryption